noahehall/multicloud/providers/aws/developer-associate.md

 - Lambda versions and aliases
 - Testing deployed code by using AWS services and tools
 - Performing mock integration for APIs and resolving integration dependencies
-- Testing applications by using development endpoints (for example, configuring stages in Amazon API Gateway)
+- Testing applications by using development endpoints (for example, configuring stages in API Gateway)
 - Deploying application stack updates to existing environments (for example, deploying an AWS SAM template to a different staging environment)